Return to articles

 Is Satellite Internet Good Enough for Gaming?

 In short, yes.
 However, your gaming experience is dependent on your Internet provider, your location, and the type of game you’re playing.
-Fast-paced and multiplayer games, like Fortnite, the Last of Us, and Call of Duty, require a better Internet connection with higher speed and lower latency.
+Fast-paced and multiplayer games, like Fortnite, The Last of Us, and Call of Duty, require a better Internet connection with higher speed and lower latency.

 Download Speeds